 Neil Craighead’s burgeoning career has recently taken him from Vancouver Island to Newfoundland, featured in operas by Somers, Verdi and Puccini.
-The tall, imposing bass-baritone’s coming season is highlighted by his role debut as Zuniga in Carmen for Opéra de Québec.
-He returns to the Canadian Opera Company for Count Ceprano in Rigoletto and earlier was featured in that company’s production of Louis Riel – celebrating Canada’s Sesquicentennial – with performances in Toronto, Ottawa and Quebec City.
-He was heard in Tapestry New Opera’s highly anticipated premiere of Oksana G and also appeared during the 16/17 season as Pietro In Simon Boccanegra for Pacific Opera Victoria and Second Armed Man in Die Zauberflöte for the Canadian Opera Company.
+The tall, imposing bass-baritone’s coming season is dominated by Colline in La bohème with productions for Vancouver Opera, Canadian Opera Company and Calgary Opera.
+He also appears as Der Sprecher in Die Zauberflöte for Opéra de Québec and Don Fernando in Fidelio for Pacific Opera Victoria.
+Last season he sang Zuniga in Carmen for Opéra de Québec, Count Ceprano in the Canadian Opera Company’s production of Rigoletto and earlier was featured in that company’s production of Louis Riel – celebrating Canada’s Sesquicentennial – with performances in Toronto, Ottawa and Quebec City.
+He was heard in Tapestry New Opera’s highly anticipated premiere of Oksana G, as Pietro In Simon Boccanegra for Pacific Opera Victoria and Second Armed Man in Die Zauberflöte for the Canadian Opera Company.

 An alumnus of the Canadian Opera Company’s Ensemble Studio, Mr Craighead has appeared for the COC in Tosca, Gianni Schicchi, Ariadne auf Naxos, Die Zauberflöte, Idomeneo, Salome, Dialogues des Carmelites, La clemenza di Tito and the Robert Lepage production of The Nightingale and other Fables.